SAP/cloud-security-services-integration-library/java-security/README.md

 }
 ```

-By default the `TokenValidatorBuilder` builds a `CombiningValidator` using the `DefaultOAuth2TokenKeyService` as `OAuth2TokenKeyService`, that uses an Apache Rest client to fetch the Json Web Token Keys.
-This can be customized via the `TokenValidatorBuilder` builder.
+By default the `JwtValidatorBuilder` builds a `CombiningValidator`.
+For the Sinature validation it needs to fetch the Json Web Token Keys (jwks), for that it uses the `DefaultOAuth2TokenKeyService`.
+In case the token does not provide a `jku` header parameter it also requests the OpenID Provider Configuration from the OAuth Server to determine the `jwks_uri` using `DefaultOidcConfigurationService`.
+Both default services uses an default Apache Rest client and can be customized via the `JwtValidatorBuilder` builder.

 ### Cache validated Access Token (thread-locally)
 ```java